 We are bankruptcy attorneys located in Middletown, Ohio.
-Bankruptcy has been our main focus of practice for over 26 years.
+Our main focus of practice has been Chapter 7 and Chapter 13 Bankruptcy for over 27 years.

-For more information check out our website at www.middletown-bankruptcy.com
+For more information see our website at www.middletown-bankruptcy.com.